Oklahoma State University: Colleges

 The medical campus has an affiliation with Oklahoma State University Medical Center for clinical training and offers residency/fellowship opportunities.
 Also with the medical school, OSU established a campus in Tahlequah, Oklahoma, the capital of the Cherokee Nation and the nation's first, and currently only, tribally-affiliated medical school.

 In 2020, the College of Education and Human Sciences was created, which merged the College of Human Sciences and College of Education, Health, and Aviation into a single college.
 In August 2021, the university announced the creation of the Oklahoma Aerospace Institute for Research and Education (OAIRE).

-OSU provides further opportunities for select students to study through the Honors College.

-The graduate degree programs of all colleges are administered through the Graduate College.

-The Center for Veterinary Health Sciences (CVHS) has three academic Departments: Veterinary Pathobiology, Physiological Sciences, and Veterinary Clinical Sciences.
-Each of the three academic departments share responsibility for the four-year professional curriculum leading to the Doctor of Veterinary Medicine (D.V.M.) degree.
-The interdepartmental Veterinary Biomedical Sciences graduate program offers MS and Ph.D. degrees.
-It also offers ECFVG and PAVE programmes for foreign-trained veterinarians.

-The School of Global Studies and Partnerships (prior to 2017 the School of International Studies) offers a Masters of Science in Global Studies, as well as serving as the administrative hub for the university's international activities.
-It incorporates several units, including: